Spatial organization of biomass controls intrinsic permeability of porous systems: Discussion

 \textbf{Acknowledgments}\\ P.d.A. acknowledges the support of FET-Open project NARCISO (ID: 828890) and the Swiss National Science Foundation (grants ID~200021$\_$172587 and 200021$\_$219863).
 W.J. acknowledges the funding of China Scholarship Council for financial support through the fellowship (grant ID: CSC202008210309).
 AG acknowledges support from the European Union Next-Generation EU (National Recovery and Resilience Plan - NRRP, Mission 4, Component 2, Investment 1.3 - D.D.
 1243 2/8/2022, PE0000005) in the context of the RETURN Extended Partnership.\\

-\textbf{Author Contributions}\\ W.J. and P.d.A. designed the research, W.J. performed experiments with input form D.S.; W.J. and N.W. developed the feedback loop for pressure control system, W.J. and P.d.A. analyzed the data, W.J., A.G. and P.d.A. derived the theoretical model and all authors wrote the manuscript. \\
+\textbf{Author Contributions}\\ W.J. and P.d.A. designed the research with input form N.W. and D.S., W.J. performed experiments with input form D.S.; W.J. and N.W. developed the feedback loop for pressure control system, W.J. and P.d.A. analyzed the data, W.J., A.G. and P.d.A. derived the theoretical model and all authors wrote the manuscript. \\